 Jacques Charles created the Charles’ law in the 1780s.
 His law explains that a gas’ volume divided by its temperature equals a constant that is pressure.
 When you increase temperature, you therefore also proportionally increase volume to maintain the same pressure.

 An increase in temperature causes the molecules in a gas to move away from one another which therefore increases the amount of space the gas takes up.

 Combining Boyle’s and Charles’ Laws

 The combination law explains to us what happens to air when it’s compressed into a smaller volume.
-When air is compressed, the pressure and temperature of the air increases, as the volume of the space containing air decreases.
+When air is compressed, the pressure and temperature of the air increase, as the volume of the space containing air decreases.